 This guide details the process of splicing Performance Analytics results by tag.
 You can apply this pattern to many views.

-- Navigate to the Lifecycle dashboard.
+- Select the Lifecycle dashboard.

-- From the left side menu:
+- Make these changes in the left side menu:

 - In Visualization, select Pie.

-- In Filters, set the Primary Device Tag filter to "is
+- In Filters, set the Primary Device Tag filter to

+is not null.
 The view should now look something like this:

 You now have a list of tags associated with the users that opened the app yesterday!